Ice Maidens

 The door hissed as it opened and he winced as powder snow swirled around him.
 I could see his hunched figure fumbling with the luggage compartment doors.

-Blinking, I was confused.
-Had it all been just a dream?
+I blinked in total confused.
+Had it all been only a dream?

 Pulling up the zipper of my ski jacket, I moved down the aisle toward the door.
 I paused on the first step, breathing deeply of the biting air, trying to sort out my feelings.
-It was with heavy feet that I descended the steps.
+With heavy feet that carried the whole world, I descended the steps.
 When I looked up, he was there, waiting for me.

 “Dad?”
-I managed to mumble, my throat suddenly tight.
+I managed to mumble with relief, my throat suddenly tight.

 “Dad, I…”